mrochon/IEFPolicies/README.md

 Use *Export-IEFPolicies* function to download your IEF policies from the B2C tenant to a local folder.

-E.g. download policies using V1 profix ('B2C_1A_V1...') to current folder and remove tenant-specific identifiers (IEF App ids, etc.) from the xml.
+E.g. download policies using V1 prefix ('B2C_1A_V1...') to current folder and remove tenant-specific identifiers (IEF App ids, etc.) from the xml.

 ```PowerShell
 cd C:\LocalAccounts\policies